As a project manager in a development company specialized in fintech (Hi CapSens), I saw lots and lots of back offices of web platforms.

 }

-Sometimes you may find columns in your indexes that don’t have any interest in being separated.
-For instance the first name and the last name or each part of an address.
-Then you can quickly merge them into a new column “name” or “full address”.
+Sometimes you may find columns in your indexes that have no interest in being separated.
+For example the first and last name or each part of an address.
+You can then quickly merge them into a new “name” or “full address” column.

-Moreover, when showing an amount, you may want to add the currency and number formatting to ease the reading.
+Additionally, when displaying an amount, you can add currency and number formatting to make it easier to read.

-You can use a decorator like Draper for this.
-This avoid to overload the admin logic.
+You can use a decorator like Draper for that.
+This avoids overloading the administrative logic.

 __# app/decorators/customer_decorator.rb__